muhark/dpir-intro-python/Week5/lecture.md

 \sum_{i=0}^{n}\min_{\mu_k \in C}((x_i - \mu_k)^2)
 $$

-##

-Another way to think of this problem:
+## Another way to think of this problem:

-Given some data, find the location for $k$ centroids whereby the distance from each observation to its closest centroid is minimised.
+Given some data, find the location for $K$ centroids whereby the distance from each observation to its closest centroid is minimised.

 ## `k-means`: The Algorithm

 The algorithm to solve this problem (known as Lloyd's Algorithm) has three steps.
 The first step is done once, and then steps 2 and 3 are repeated:

-1. Choose $k$ points $\mu_k$, called "centroids".
+1. Choose $K$ points $\mu_{k \in K}$, called "centroids".
 2. Assign each point $x_i \in X_{ij}$ to a cluster by finding the nearest centroid.
 3. Re-calculate the centroids by taking the mean of each cluster.